From city accountant

 So where did it all start?Earls Court, Great British Beer Festival, August 3rd 2006.

-Simon and Glen – two university friends – and I were sitting together searching the vast list of beers on offer.
+Two university friends – and I were sitting together searching the vast list of beers on offer.
 We were looking for a beer brewed in London – other than in Chiswick.
 To our surprise there was not one.
 So – after admittedly a few too many – we hatched a plan to bring brewing back to the heart of London.

 Six months later and still fresh with our exciting new ideas,